Fat wedge filtrations and decomposition of polyhedral products: Shellable and sequentially Cohen-Macaulay comlplexes

 \begin{proposition} [Bj\"orner and Wachs \cite{BW}] A simplicial complex $K$ is SCM over $\Bbbk$ if and only if for any $\sigma\in K$ and $i\ge 0$, $\lk_K(\sigma)^{\langle i\rangle}$ is $(i-1)$-acyclic over $\Bbbk$ \end{proposition}

 Pure shellability of simplicial complexes were introduced as a combinatorial criterion for CMness, and we also have an implication \eqref{SCM-implication} in the non-pure case.
 We now start to show all full subcomplexes of a dual SCM complex over $\mathbb{Z}$ are homology fillable by generalizing the above arguments for dual shellable complexes.
 The key is the following homological generalization of spanning facets which play the important role in the proof of Proposition \ref{shellable-fillable}.
-Facets $F_1,\ldots,F_r$ of a simplicial complex $L$ is called homology spanning facets over $\Bbbk$ if $L-\{F_1,\ldots,F_r\}$ is acyclic over $\Bbbk$, where $L-F$ is a subcomplex of $L$ whenever $F$ is a facet of $L$.
+Facets $F_1,\ldots,F_r$ of a simplicial complex $L$ are called homology spanning facets over $\Bbbk$ if $L-\{F_1,\ldots,F_r\}$ is acyclic over $\Bbbk$.
 Let us search for homology spanning facets of SCM complexes.

 \begin{lemma} Let $\Bbbk$ be a field and $L$ be a simplicial complex satisfying $\widetilde{H}_i(L^{\langle i+1\rangle};\Bbbk)=0$.
 Then any non-boundary $i$-cycle of $L$ over $\Bbbk$ involves a facet of dimension $i$. \end{lemma}